Show your confidence without uttering a word.

 A confident handshake is essential for a confident body language, the one with a smile and direct eye contact.

 3. Effective gestures

-We’ve heard often that we communicate a lot more in gestures than we do with words.
-As much as the ratio 90 is to 10.
+We’ve often heard that we communicate a lot more in gestures than we do with words as much as the ratio 90 is to 10.

-In fact, we often feel short of words to convey the right message.
+We often feel short of words to convey the right message.
 And sometimes silence says it all.
 Hence confident body language gestures are something to learn and use.

 4. Dress for the moment

-It’s dress a part of body language?
+Is it dress a part of body language?
 Maybe, but let’s keep the debate for some other time.

 5. Authoritative posture

 You must’ve heard about the power posture, Amy Cuddy Ted talk is what you need to see right now if you haven’t.